AdobeDocs/experience-manager-65.en/help/sites-authoring/publishing-pages.md

 >[!NOTE]
 >
->Quick Publish is a shallow publish, i.e. only the selected page/pages is/are published and any child pages are not.
+>Quick Publish is a shallow publish, that is, only the selected page/pages is/are published and any child pages are not.

 #### Manage Publication {#manage-publication}